GSA-TTS/cg-logshipper/README.md

 ### TODO

-- Improve the parsing of logs, to send appropriately structured data forward.
+- Restrict incoming traffic (by credentials if possible).
+- Futher improve the parsing of logs -- handle or include examples for nginx, apache log messages
 - Configure the app to recognize a bound S3 bucket service in VCAP_SERVICES, and ship logs there as well
 - Port over all the [`datagov-logstack`](https://github.com/GSA/datagov-logstack) utility scripts for registering drains on apps/spaces
-- Restrict incoming traffic (by credentials if possible).

 - Add tests?

 ## Contributing